 Why Low Pay Matters to Students and Parents

 First and foremost, students will learn best when they have a certified, experienced teacher to work with them to help them learn and grow.
 In far too many of Florida’s classrooms, however, students are met with a rotation of substitutes who may or may not have the content knowledge and classroom management skills to teach effectively.

 Florida’s teacher shortage is directly linked to low pay; there are many wonderful, dedicated and certified teachers who walk away from the profession every year for no reason other than they cannot afford to live in the community where they teach.
-A recent survey from Phi Delta Kappan shows that half of all teachers nationwide have seriously considered leaving the profession.
+A survey from Phi Delta Kappan shows that half of all teachers nationwide have seriously considered leaving the profession.